ProductivityTools-Learning/ProductivityTools.Learning.Quests/README.md

 - build a tree
-  - take the first word take all combination of substrings DAMP (AMP,DMP,AMP) and find possible words in previously defined dictionaries
+  - take the first word which was given as argument and take all combinations of substrings DAMP (AMP,DMP,AMP) - it will be looked in  in previously defined dictionaries
 ![](Images/2022-09-30-08-04-15.png)

 - use DFS or BFS to find path